#1.Pillowganic Rice Hulls

 #4.Coco Bliss Premium Coconut Coir Pith

 The Coco Bliss is yet another great product to use when growing anything in clay soil because it does a tremendous job of providing plenty of breathing space for your plant roots.
-This is extremely high-grade coconut coir and if you really want to get into the details it has low EC and pH levels.
+This is an extremely high-grade coconut coir and if you really want to get into the details it has low EC and pH levels.
 The brand achieves these low levels of EC by repeated washing with fresh water.

 We think that this is a great way to start seeding and offers a nice organic alternative to peat moss.
 It also comes nice and compact and expands to get plenty of coverage area.
 Also, everything is already pre-washed and pre-processed.
 With the Coco Bliss, you don’t have to lug around heavy bags of mulch and potting soil and certainly don’t have to worry about clay soil.